Cowanlab/airrship/docs/output.md

 **outname.fasta**

 A FASTA file containing the final simulated sequences.
 In the case of SHM, these will be the mutated sequences.
-The FASTA headers correspond to the sequence_id column in outname.csv.
+The FASTA headers correspond to the sequence_id column in outname.tsv.

 ### 2. Sequence information TSV <a name="tsv"></a>